martinstannard/genserver101/talk/genserver.md

 > A behaviour is a way to say: give me a module as argument and I will invoke the following callbacks on it, with these argument and so on.
 -- Jose Valim

-> A behaviour module for implementing the server of a client-server relation.
+> (GenServer is) A behaviour module for implementing the server of a client-server relation.
 -- Erlang docs